Join Us!

 Fundraising

-Save the Arts, a newly founded-organization dedicated to preserving arts education in LAUSD, held a fundraiser event and art auction for the Arts Education Branch at the Cocoanut Grove Auditorium Theatre on June 11, 2011.
+Save the Arts, an organization dedicated to preserving arts education in LAUSD, will hold a fundraiser event and art auction for the Arts Education Branch at the Cocoanut Grove Auditorium Theatre on Saturday, June 2, 2012.
 All donations through Save the Arts will be used to save arts teacher positions or fund arts materials in LAUSD schools.
-We'ds love your donations! http://www.savethearts.net/
+We'd love your donations! http://www.savethearts.net/

 Tuesday, April 27, 2010